-Vesicoureteral reflux (VUR) treatment leaves many parents like you are wondering exactly what to expect in terms of treatment for their child.
+Vesicoureteral reflux (VUR) treatment leaves many parents like you wondering exactly what to expect in terms of treatment for their child.
 What options do you have?
 And, what’s best for your child?

-The more you know, the more you can make an informed decision that best first yours family.
+The more you know, the more you can make an informed decision that is best for your family.
 A doctor who specializes in urinary conditions in children, called a pediatric urologist, is best equipped to discuss your options, so ask your doctor to refer you right away if your child has been diagnosed with VUR.

 There are basically four ways your child’s pediatric urologist or doctor may decide to treat your child, depending on the severity of your child’s VUR.
-The higher the grade, the more likely that treatment is needed.
+The higher the grade, the more likely that treatment is needed.1